Facts about Whooping Cough for Adults

 What is whooping cough?

 Whooping cough has been on the rise in the US since an all-time low of just over 1,000 cases were reported in 1976.
-While 27,550 cases were reported to the US Centers for Disease Control and Prevention (CDC) in 2010, the vast majority of cases are not reported and estimates of actual cases range from one to three million cases annually.
+48,227 cases were reported to the US Centers for Disease Control and Prevention (CDC) in 2012, the most recent peak year.
+However, many cases go undiagnosed and unreported.

-Early symptoms of whooping cough are similar to the common cold or bronchitis and may include runny nose, sneezing, and low-grade fever.
-Coughing spasms become progressively worse, and can be accompanied by vomiting or urinary incontinence.
+Early symptoms of whooping cough are similar to the common cold or bronchitis and may include runny nose, sneezing, and mild or occasional cough.
+Coughing spasms become progressively worse, and can be accompanied by vomiting and exhaustion.
 Sometimes a “whoop” sound occurs while gasping for breath at the end of a coughing spell.
-Adults rarely have the classic “whoop,” but the cough spasms can last for weeks or even months.
+The coughing spells can continue for up to 10 weeks or more.
+Adults may not have the classic “whoop,” if they have a milder case of the disease.

-Whooping cough is most contagious before the coughing starts, so the most effective way to prevent it is through immunization.
-The whooping cough booster vaccine for adults (and adolescents) is called Tdap (tetanus-diphtheria-acellular pertussis).
+Whooping cough is most contagious before the coughing starts, so the most effective way to prevent it is to get vaccinated.
+The whooping cough vaccine for adults (and adolescents) is called Tdap (tetanus-diphtheria-acellular pertussis).
 Younger children get a different formulation, called DTaP.
-Both protect against tetanus, diphtheria, and pertussis.
+Both help protect against tetanus, diphtheria, and whooping cough.

 Who should get the Tdap vaccine?

-- Adults, regardless of age, who have or who anticipate having close contact with infants younger than 12 months (eg, parents, grandparents younger than 65 years of age, childcare providers), ideally at least two weeks before beginning close contact with the infant.
+- All adults, regardless of age, who anticipate having close contact with babies younger than 12 months (e.g., parents, grandparents, and childcare providers), ideally at least two weeks before beginning close contact with the baby.

 - All healthcare personnel in hospitals or ambulatory care settings.
-Priority is given to vaccination of workers in direct contact with infants younger than 12 months.
+Priority is given to vaccination of workers in direct contact with babies younger than 12 months.

 The Tdap vaccine is safe.
 Reactions to the vaccine are usually mild.
-The most common reactions after vaccination are pain and redness at the injection site.
-Other adverse events are possible.
-A healthcare professional should be informed if you have developed Guillain-Barré syndrome within six weeks following a prior tetanus vaccination, if you are pregnant or nursing, or if you have experienced arthus-type hypersensitivity reactions (ie, rare but severe, exaggerated local reactions) following a prior tetanus vaccine.
-The potential risks associated with pertussis are much greater than the potential risks associated with the vaccine.
-You cannot get pertussis from the vaccine.
+The most common reactions after vaccination are pain and redness at the injection site, mild fever, headache, and fatigue.
+Other adverse events are possible, but rare.
+A healthcare professional should be informed if you developed a severe reaction following a prior tetanus vaccination.
+The potential risks associated with whooping cough are much greater than the potential risks associated with the vaccine.
+You cannot get whooping cough from the vaccine.

 Disease and vaccine facts

-- FACT: A booster vaccine for adolescents and adults, known as Tdap (tetanus-diphtheria-acellular pertussis), protects against pertussis or “whooping cough.”
+- FACT: A booster vaccine for adolescents and adults, known as Tdap (tetanus-diphtheria-acellular pertussis), helps protect against pertussis or “whooping cough.”

-- FACT: Certain adults should not wait to get their Tdap vaccine, including adults in close contact with infants younger than 12 months of age, healthcare personnel—especially those in direct contact with infants younger than 12 months of age—and pregnant women who should receive a single dose of Tdap preferably during the third or late second trimester (after 20 weeks).
-If not administered during pregnancy, women should be vaccinated immediately after delivery.
+- FACT: Certain adults should not wait to get their Tdap vaccine, including adults in close contact with babies younger than 12 months, healthcare personnel—especially those in direct contact with babies younger than 12 months—and pregnant women who should receive a single dose of Tdap during the third trimester (between 27 and 36 weeks) of each pregnancy.

-- FACT: Whooping cough is a serious infectious disease that has been on the rise in the US over the last decade, across all age groups.
+- FACT: Whooping cough is a very contagious respiratory infection that has been on the rise in the US over the last decade, across all age groups.

-- FACT: Protection against pertussis from early childhood vaccines wears off, leaving adults and adolescents at risk for infection.
+- FACT: Protection against whooping cough from early childhood vaccines may wear off, leaving adults and adolescents at risk for infection.

-- FACT: The Chinese refer to pertussis as the “cough of 100 days” due to the prolonged, dry cough that is experienced by infected individuals.
+- FACT: In China, whooping cough is known as the “cough of 100 days” due to the prolonged, dry cough that is experienced by infected individuals.

 - FACT: Whooping cough can be difficult to diagnose because early symptoms may appear like the common cold or bronchitis.